3alqassab/hue-hash/README.md

 **Hue-Hash**

-A tiny, zero-dependency npm package that turns any input string into a reproducible pastel-friendly hex color based on HSL.
+A tiny, zero-dependency npm package that turns any input into a reproducible pastel-friendly hex color based on HSL.
 By hashing your "salt" and feeding it into three independent PRNG streams, it guarantees consistent, softly muted colors perfect for tags, avatars, charts, and more.

 ---

 ## Features

-* 🎨 **Consistent Results**: The same input string and options always yield the same color.
+* 🎨 **Consistent Results**: The same input and options always yield the same color.
 * 🌈 **Adjustable Palette**: Global or per-call ranges for hue, saturation, and lightness define your pastel spectrum.
 * ⚙️ **Customizable**: Override defaults per-call via the `options` argument or tweak globals in source.
 * ⚡️ **Zero Dependencies**: Pure TypeScript/JavaScript implementation with no external libraries.